leondreamed/lionconfig/readme.md

 [`lint-staged`](https://github.com/okonet/lint-staged) is also provided as an out-of-the-box-supported binary.

-### Prettier

-Prettier comes in the form of a wrapper binary which comes with a default `.prettierignore` configuration while also allowing you to specify a custom `.prettierignore` for your project which extends the default.

-> Since prettier doesn't yet provide native support for this feature, this feature is added through a custom node script which makes overloads `fs.promises.readFile` to stub a "virtual" `.prettierignore` file that is a "combined" version of the default `.prettierignore` file and the project's `.prettierignore`.

 ### ESLint

 ESLint support is provided via a powerful `createESLintConfig` function that you can use like this: